Albuquerque Rapid Transit: Accolades

-Shortly after construction began, the Institute for Transportation and Development Policy (ITDP), which, under its BRT Standard, ranks BRT corridors based on design, efficiency, and operation, awarded the ART corridor a Gold ranking for design, scoring 88.5 out of 100 possible points for its copious use of BRT technology, such as dedicated bus guideways, off-board fare collection, bus-level boarding platforms, frequency of service, and the use of an all-electric bus fleet.
+Shortly after construction began, the Institute for Transportation and Development Policy (ITDP), which, under its BRT Standard, ranks BRT corridors based on design, efficiency, and operation, awarded the ART corridor a Gold ranking for design, scoring 88.5 out of 100 possible points for its extensive use of BRT technology, such as dedicated bus guideways, off-board fare collection, bus-level boarding platforms, frequency of service, and the use of an all-electric bus fleet.
 ART is the first BRT system in the United States to receive a Gold rating from the ITDP.
 Because the gold designation was awarded strictly for design, the corridor was scheduled to be reassessed approximately six months after ART became operational.

 In December 2017, the National Association of Industrial and Office Properties (NAIOP) jointly awarded their annual "Chairman's Award" to the ART project and to former mayor Richard J. Berry, stating in the award announcement, "Berry’s strong advocacy of the project was also seen as pivotal to its implementation."